Below is a selection of the current and past projects that I've built or contributed to. For other projects, please check out my Github and blog.

 Originally built as the final project for INFO 4300.

-Source code plagiarism detection software implemented in OCaml, inspired by MOSS.
+Source code plagiarism detection software implemented in OCaml, inspired by MOSS and implementing the winnowing/fingerprinting algorithm from the paper.

 Features configurable detection threshold & displaying sanitized versions of matching code segments.